Hbg1010/Geode-Serial-Writer/README.md

 # serialWrite
 <img src="logo.png" width="150" alt="the mod's logo" />

+This mod should only work on windows machines.

 This simple mod allows the user to communicate with an arduino over a shared Serial port when the player dies (for now)